-Arising from the apical aspect of the IV septum, the septomarginal trabecula (or moderator band) extends to the anterior papillary muscle and contains the right branch of the atrioventricular (AV) bundle.
+Arising from the apical aspect of the interventricular septum, the septomarginal trabecula (or moderator band) extends to the anterior papillary muscle and contains the right branch of the atrioventricular (AV) bundle.

 Contraction of the right ventricle occurs in sequence, initiated by the inlet and apical regions followed by outflow/infundibular contraction.
 In contrast to the left ventricle, longitudinal shortening is the primary contractile determinant of right ventricular stroke volume; this facet of right ventricular function is appreciated clinically by the excursion of the tricuspid annulus, drawn toward the apex with each systole.
 An inward "bellows-like" motion of the right ventricular free wall and traction from left ventricular contraction also contribute to overall systolic function 7.

 The right ventricle ejects into a low-impedance, highly distensible vascular bed, achieving an equal cardiac output to the left ventricle, albeit with one-sixth the stroke work required.
 These characteristics of the pulmonary arterial circulation, representing the right ventricular afterload, explain in part the unique features of right ventricular ejection in health; the lower pressures result in minimal isovolumic contraction, and the capacious upstream vasculature allows flow to continue during the pressure decline in late systole.
 This "hangout" phenomenon may account for more than half of right ventricular output 6.

 predominantly from the right coronary artery and its branches

 conus artery supplies the infundibulum